 - Issues papers

 Our issues paper on the Criminal justice system states that people with disability, including young people and First Nations people, are over-represented across the criminal justice systems in Australia and are at heightened risk of violence, abuse, neglect and exploitation.
 The issues paper asks 9 questions to help people and organisations to provide responses.
-The paper is available in Easy Read, PDF and DOCX.

-Issues paper (Auslan) - Criminal justice system
+Issues paper - Criminal justice system (Auslan)

 The criminal justice system is an important area of inquiry for the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability (the Royal Commission).